BreadTinapay/animalpin-design/README.md

 In the project directory, you can run:

+### `npm install`

+then after installing the necessary dependencies, run:

+### `npx cap open android`

+to open the app your app in android studio or run:

 ### `npm start`

+to run on localhost:3000 in your local browser

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.